Tuesday Tips: Tuck MBA Essays and Tips for 2023-2024

 Being aware is one of the four criteria for successful Tuck MBA essays.
 To show awareness in this essay, spend some time considering your goals.
 Also, think about why you think an MBA is the right choice.
 Finally, consider why Tuck is the right place for you.
 As Patricia Harrison, Director of Admissions, Evaluation and Yield writes: “Spend time and effort identifying why an MBA, and especially the Tuck MBA, aligns with your goals.”

 Make sure you have spent time learning about Tuck and why you think you fit with the community.
-This essay is the perfect place to talk about how you are encouraging.
+This essay is the perfect place to talk about how you are encouraging and aware.
 How have you spent time developing people in your life?
-And, what will you do to bring that quality to Tuck?
+And what will you do to bring that quality to Tuck?

 Finally, by reaching out to current students and alumni, you will learn more about the Tuck experience.
 That will help you better understand how you fit in at Tuck and write better Tuck MBA essays.
 First, ask your friends and family if they know students or alumni you can connect with.
 Or, Tuck admissions can match you with a member of the community.

 Once you understand Tuck, think about the experiences that have shaped you.
 This essay is an ideal place to talk about some of your past accomplishments that involved others.
 For example, what you have experienced in various communities and what you have contributed or learned.
 You can show that you are aware, of yourself and others, by describing your experiences.

 If you are struggling to come up with a topic to discuss, talk to your friends and family about any stories that remind them of your unique personality and how you interact with others.
 Sometimes talking with the people who know you the best can aid your self-awareness.

 Tuck is a team-oriented culture.
 It’s essential to be an encouraging person who wants to develop others, and this essay is another place to show that quality.
 This essay can show your personality and teamwork skills.